-1. Estimated values are in 2016 dollars and indicate annual investments made over 30 years.
+1. Estimated dollar values are in 2016 dollars and indicate annual investments made over 30 years.
 They have not been discounted to present value nor escalated for inflation.

-2. Present value of total ongoing investments is approximately \$5B over 30 years.
+2 Present value of total ongoing investments is approximately \$5 billion over 30 years.